SuperZekes/SinaCraft/README.md

 ### How do I play it?

 You can play this game on Windows, MacOS and Linux!
-For Windows and Linux go into the [releases tab](https://github.com/SuperZekes/SinaCraft/releases) and get the exe and simply run it.
-For MacOS just  clone this repo install the requirements and run the game with the following commands:
+For Windows and Linux go into the [official itch.io page](https://github.com/SuperZekes/SinaCraft/releases) and download the game, For MacOS just clone this repo install the requirements and run the game with the following commands:
 ```
 pip3 install -r requirements.txt
 python3 -m sinacraft.py